SayaUSB/footstep_planner/README.md

 ### PTH -> ONNX

 The converter is in the PTH_Converter folder.
 You need to change the correct directory of your model.
 It must be a zip file.
+It will create an onnx file

 ### ONNX -> OpenVino